Attack on Orahovac: Background

-Town gunfight
+Events

-The attack began in the afternoon on Friday, 17 July, with simultaneous attacks on the town's strategic objects (police headquarters, post office, hospital and hotel).
-The KLA entered the town from several directions, having set up in or near surrounding villages, and the attack was led by Gëzim Hamza, Abdullah Bugari and Mizahir Isma, and included the 121st Brigade and Special unit of the KLA General Staff under commander Agim Çelaj.
-The KLA numbered c.
-1,000.
-They cut electricity and water.
-The besieged police had AK-47 while the KLA used artillery and machine guns.
-The fighting was most intense on 18 July, when Serbian police and Yugoslav army reinforcements arrived to relieve the besieged town police.
-There were 15–16 policemen besieged at the station, while 112 PJP members were holed in the "Hotel Park"; by the time of the fighting, there were 400–500 policemen in the area, and c.
-1,000 KLA that attacked the town.
-A BOV arrived in the morning to take wounded.
-Beginning the counter-attack with mortars or light artillery from outside the town, troops entered the town and exchanged gunfire with KLA in 18–20 July.
+The attack began in the afternoon on Friday, 17 July, with simultaneous attacks on the town's strategic objects (police headquarters, post office, hospital, and hotel).
+The KLA entered the town from several directions, having set up in or near surrounding villages, and the attack was led by Gëzim Hamza, Abdullah Bugari and Mizahir Isma, and included the 121st “Kumanovo” Brigade and the Special Unit of the KLA General Staff under commander Agim Çelaj.
+The KLA numbered around 1,000 fighters.
+Electricity and water was cut off to the town.
+The besieged policemen were armed with light weaponry, while the KLA used artillery and machine guns.
+The fighting was most intense on 18 July, when police and Yugoslav Army reinforcements arrived to relieve the policemen in the town.
+There were 15 to 16 policemen besieged at the station, while 112 PJP members were in the hotel.
+By the time of the fighting, there were 400 to 500 policemen in the area.
+A BOV arrived in the morning to take the wounded.
+Beginning the counter-attack with mortars or light artillery from outside the town, troops entered the town and exchanged gunfire with KLA on 18 through 20 July.
 The army supported with helicopter guns and heavy armor while the KLA utilized hand-held anti-aircraft missiles.
 On 19 July, the Associated Press published a video of the fighting from the perspective of a group of KLA in the outskirts of the town.
-The superior Serbian forces expelled the KLA by 20 July, though isolated KLA sniper fire and grenade explosions continued into the next day.
+The Yugoslav forces expelled the KLA by 20 July, though isolated KLA sniper fire and grenade explosions continued into the next day.

-The majority of inhabitants, some 13–15,000, fled the town during the fighting.
+The majority of inhabitants, some 13,000 to 15,000, fled the town during the fighting.
 15 buildings had been destroyed and homes and shops had been looted.
 2 police officers were killed.
 5 Serb civilians were killed in Orahovac during the attack.
 The number of KLA combatants killed is uncertain; Serbian police claimed at least 51, while Serbian journalist Mirko Čupić claimed 60.
 KLA sources named 25 combatants killed in the attack.